 For the context in this Electrical Module Description section, a “part” declaration shall be one data line under [EMD Parts].

-A part that is an .emd file can itself reference an EMD module.
+A part that is a .emd file can itself reference an EMD module.
 This shall be limited to 6 hierarchy levels of nested .emd files.

 An EMD file may not reference itself directly or indirectly.